Rich Land, Dependent Land, Sterile Land

 Declarations of care for the environment and natural resources therefore became the trademark of the next wave of the Latin American drive for sovereignty.
 This wave was a reaction to several decades of neoliberal dependent development that, just like the previous phases, turned out to have deepened the underdevelopment.
 Not necessarily in literal terms – some of the countries in the region boasted a rising standard of living and consumption, with pockets of industrialization with the involvement of foreign capital (albeit less advanced and more volatile than had been the case with the earlier industrialization carried out under the auspices of the state as part of efforts to achieve independence).
 Catching up with the core countries was, however, out of the question; thus, the gap between the two grew.
 In Latin America, there still persisted large swathes of poverty, without access to basic services; social inequality increased, and even such basic problems as mass illiteracy had not yet been successfully tackled.
 With the concentration of capital and demographic processes, the number of famers without land increased.
 This resulted in mass migration, and urban centers struggled against the problems of chaotic expansion and the collapse of many vital functions.
 The incessant pressure on natural resources caused mass expulsions of population and led to the devastation of the environment and outbreaks of disease.

 The new Latin American drive for sovereignty adopted various forms of organization.
-Armed struggle had not been abandoned – albeit now, conducted in a less bloody way, relying instead on the mass media – with the (neo) Zapatista movement, which on 1 January 1994, took control and won informal autonomy in part of the Mexican state of Chiapas.
+Armed struggle had not been abandoned – albeit now, conducted in a less bloody way, relying instead on the mass media – with the (neo-) Zapatista movement, which on 1 January 1994, took control and won informal autonomy in part of the Mexican state of Chiapas.
 Probably the best known was the MST, the Landless Workers’ Movement in Brazil, which demanded agrarian reforms oriented towards society and communal and egalitarian development of rural areas.
 The continent was swept by popular ferment; there were many more such initiatives, with movements for the protection of the environment prominent amongst them and capable of efficient mobilization.
 They often combined ecological postulates with demands for human rights and equality of the indigenous population, which had often been granted only nominal civic status.

 Another form of these protests and one that became best known outside the region were left-wing political movements.
 They produced such popular leaders as Lula da Silva and Dilma Rousseff in Brazil, Chávez in Venezuela, Morales in Bolivia, Rafael Correa in Ecuador, the Kirchner couple in Argentina, and so on.
 What these governments had in common were, in varying proportions, social transfers and attempts to emancipate the social masses.
 This was in keeping with the ideology of the left as well as pragmatic.
-Firstly, it meant increased demand for various goods produced in the country, thus economic improvement and a greater independence from the swings of the global markets and whims of foreign importers.
-Secondly, the goal was to strengthen the legitimacy of the government, which was particularly important in the face of the habitual attempts to counteract any régime change, or even a weakening of the authorities in power, by the comprador bourgeoisie and the USA hegemon, although at that time such attempts tended to be the “soft” ones.
+First, it meant increased demand for various goods produced in the country, thus economic improvement and a greater independence from the swings of the global markets and whims of foreign importers.
+Second, the goal was to strengthen the legitimacy of the government, which was particularly important in the face of the habitual attempts to counteract any régime change, or even a weakening of the authorities in power, by the comprador bourgeoisie and the USA hegemon, although at that time such attempts tended to be the “soft” ones.

 As mentioned earlier, the new wave of Latin American populism proclaimed concern for the environment and natural resources, triggered by the large-scale exploitation and destruction of nature in the region.
 This trend was combined with a rediscovery of the merits of indigenous culture and its cosmogony, with its reverence for “Pacha Mama” – Mother Earth.
 In some of the countries in the region, the new populism – besides focusing on social programs, an anti-USA stance, economic statism and a declarative concern for nature – set out to implement an anti-colonial project in the sphere of culture, through a regained emphasis on the value of native themes as opposed to Anglo-American and global culture.